ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 appraisal policy to make application-specific decisions, such as authorization decisions.
 The Appraisal Policy for Attestation Results is configured in the Relying Party by the Relying Party Owner, and/or are programmed into the Relying Party.
-This activity is called the appraisal of Attestation Results.
+This procedure is called the appraisal of Attestation Results.

 ## Appraisal Policies